aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

 date: 2024-03-13T08:11:29.000Z
 ---

-When designing a secure API, various aspects must be considered to safeguard your system against potential threats.

-These include identifying the assets that need protection, defining security goals, implementing security mechanisms, and understanding the environment in which the API operates.
+Designing a secure API means thinking through more than the happy path.
+You need to know what you're protecting, what "protected" means in practice, and which mechanisms actually get you there.

-This article explores these elements by presenting the most common security mechanisms, the importance of input validation, and the necessity of proper authentication and access control.
+This article covers the most common security mechanisms, input validation, and authentication.

-## Key Security Considerations
+## Key security considerations

-### Identifying Assets
+### Identifying assets

-APIs are often responsible for managing sensitive assets, such as customer information, credit card details, and database contents.
+APIs typically manage sensitive data: customer information, payment details, database contents.
+The first step is knowing exactly what you're protecting.

-Protecting these assets is crucial, and this protection is achieved by setting clear security goals and employing appropriate mechanisms.

-### Defining Security Goals

-Defining security goals are vital in defining what it means to protect your assets.
+### Defining security goals

+Security goals define what "protecting your assets" actually means in practice.

 The "CIA Triad" is a well-known framework used to establish these goals: